 - Falling trees

-Make sure to check that you are not living in a high risk area of damage such as flooding.
+Make sure to check that you are not living in a high-risk area of damage such as flooding.
 You may have to pay extra for your insurance if you are.
-This will provide you the peace of mind in knowing that you are adequately covered.
+This will provide you with the peace of mind in knowing that you are adequately covered.

 Many building insurance providers also cover you for garages, conservatories, greenhouses, fences etc. Policies may also cover permanent fixtures and fittings